ghostdogpr/caliban/vuepress/docs/docs/optimization.md

 # Query optimization
 A GraphQL query may request multiple fields that are using the same resolver.
-It's not a problem if the resolver is a simple value, but it can be less than optimal when the field runs an effect (such as reading from a database).
+It's not a problem if the resolver is a simple value, but it can be less than optimal when the resolver runs an effect (such as reading from a database).

 We might want to:
 - **cache** identical queries (deduplication)